yusukemori97/chef-redis/README.md

 * `redis::server_package` - Uses the recipe crumbs in the Redis cookbook to manage a packaged Redis instance.
 * `redis::server_source` - Uses the recipe crumbs in the Redis cookbook to manage a source compiled Redis instance.

-The recipe redis::server will install and configure a Redis server.
-The recipe redis::server_package will install and configure a Redis server.
-The recipe redis::default will install and configure a Redis server.

-The recipe redis::server_source will install and configure a Redis server.

 # CONTRIBUTE:

 # LICENSE & AUTHOR: